How to Open A Demat Account?

 Let us also understand how to open demat account online.
 Brokers are now permitting

 authorization and opening of your demat account using Aadhar Card.
 You just need

 to ensure that your Aadhar card is mapped to your bank account and the mobile number

 you are giving for the Demat account is the same as the one you have given for your

-can be done through Aadhar authentication with only your PAN card copy and a cancelled
+done through Aadhar authentication with only your PAN card copy and a cancelled

 cheque to be scanned and uploaded online.
 As a last step, you are still required